 WHO ARE WE?
 GLOBAL GUEST HOUSE:

-Ten years ago, Dr. Rhona Stein Singer was very excited about finally opening her own school either in ESL-English as a Second Language or a school of the arts, a dream she had nurtured from the age of nineteen.
+Eighteen years ago, Dr. Rhona Stein Singer was very excited about finally opening her own school either in ESL-English as a Second Language or a school of the arts, a dream she had nurtured from the age of nineteen.
 Thirty years later, she was ready, highly qualified as a teacher in both areas, armed with two business plans, blackboards and chalk!

 After a couple of years she thought she finally found a building her engineer husband Norman Singer approved.
 Located beside the subway at Bloor and Spadina streets in the heart of the Annex, in downtown Toronto, around the corner from the University of Toronto, it was over a century old, a narrow Victorian semi-detached building, which for thirty years had been a Tourist home run by Olga Karabanow.
 Her nephew was selling the building a year after she died.
 Norman is a stickler for quality building.
 He wanted solid structure - good roof, wiring, plumbing.
 Rhona wanted charm.
 This building had both.